joestringer/bsc/charter.md

 members.

 #.
 Platinum Members will be entitled to appoint a representative to the
-Governing Board and any Committee except for the BSC or Committees established by the BSC.
+Governing Board, DAC and any Committee created by the Governing Board, but not the BSC or any sub-committees established by the BSC.

 #.
 Silver Members, acting as a class, will be entitled to annually elect one
 representative to the Governing Board for every five Silver Members, up to a